-There is an opportunity today for businesses to mark new territories because the fallout of pandemic, the after effect of the pandemic and the new work it has created will lead to a change in consumer behavior and needs.
+There is an opportunity today for businesses to mark new territories because the fallout of the pandemic, the aftereffect of the pandemic, and the new work it has created will lead to a change in consumer behavior and needs.

-Here are the critical considerations to help with spotting market gaps.
+Here are the critical considerations to help with exploiting market gaps.

 Understand your existing market

 The first step to expanding your frontier is in understanding where you currently stand.
 As a business owner, you need to have a clear picture of the profile of your existing market.
 You need to ask the following questions: what am I selling and what problem is that solving?
 Who are my customers?
 What are they saying about my services?
-What do they like?
 What are their complaints?